 Liberty University (LU), a private not-for-profit university, has been training Champions for Christ since 1971, and pioneering distance education since 1985.

-Liberty University had more than 100,000 online students.
-Counting their online enrollment, LU is the nation’s largest private non-profit university and the largest Evangelical Christian university in the world.
+Liberty University has more than 15,000 on-campus students and more than 90,000 online students, making them the nation’s largest private non-profit university and the largest Evangelical Christian university in the world.

 Liberty University’s online Master of Science in Nursing – Nursing Administration degree uses a “Christian worldview and ethical decision-making with its nursing practices.”
 The university provides most of the courses in eight-week online sessions.